Glenville Nutrition Clinic

 What Are The Symptoms Of Menopause?

-Symptoms of the menopause can include hot flushes, night sweats, vaginal dryness, mood swings, declining libido, osteoporosis, ageing skin, lack of energy, joint pains, weight gain, headaches and changes in hair quality.
-Interestingly, men also experience a lot of these symptoms, with irritability, a declining libido, changes in weight, ageing skin and hair, depression and anxiety.
-These symptoms are apparently part of the Western ageing process for both men and women, so it’s important not to blame every symptom that you experience on the menopause.
+Interestingly, men also experience a lot of these symptoms, including irritability, a declining libido, changes in weight, ageing skin and hair, depression and anxiety.
+These symptoms are apparently part of the Western ageing process for both men and women, so it is important not to blame every symptom experienced on menopause.

 Can Nutrition Help?

 Your diet at this time can significantly affect the severity of your symptoms.
-We have excellent success with patients in our clinic suffering from the menopause – we just wish that more people knew they didn’t have to put up with these symptoms.
+We have excellent success with patients in our clinic suffering from menopause – we just wish that more people knew they didn’t have to put up with these symptoms.

 Hot flushes and night sweats are among the most common and uncomfortable symptoms and their frequency and severity can vary from woman to woman.
 Certain foods and situations can trigger some hot flushes and these can include spicy foods, caffeinated drinks, alcohol and stressful situations.